-For simple projects with small numbers of source files, compiling and linking in a single step might be the simplest option:
+For simple projects with small numbers of source files, compiling to an executable image in a single step might be the simplest option.
+You can compile multiple source files into an executable with a command such as the following:

+'''

 armclang --target=aarch64-arm-none-eabi file1.c file2.c -o image.axf

+'''

-This example compiles the two source files file1.c and file2.c for an AArch64 state target.
-The -o option specifies that the filename of the generated executable is image.axf.
+This command compiles the two source files file1.c and file2.c into an executable file for an AArch64 state target.
+The -o option specifies that the filename of the generated executable file is image.axf.

-More complex projects might have many more source files.
-It is not efficient to compile every source file at every compilation, because most source files are unlikely to change.
+However, more complex projects might have a large number of source files.
+It is not efficient to compile every source file at every compilation, because many of the source files are unlikely to change.
 To avoid compiling unchanged source files, you can compile and link as separate steps.
 In this way, you can then use a build system (such as make) to compile only those source files that have changed, then link the object code together.
-The armclang -c option tells the compile to compile to object code and stop before calling the linker:
+The armclang -c option tells the compiler to compile to object code and stop before calling the linker: